denten-books/plain-text/3-format.md

 Formatting rules facilitate the conversion of machine-readable codes into human-readable text.
-The structure of the transformation governs the production, storage, reception, and the dissemination of the textual artifact.
+The structure of the transformation governs the production, storage, reception, and the dissemination of textual artifacts.
-Despite its significance, formats continues to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between several contradictory intuitions.
+Despite their significance, formats continue to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between several contradictory intuitions.
 The history of formalism, as I will outline it in the first part of this chapter, contains within it at least these two conflicting ideas about the nature of literary form.
 Going back to the reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said, written, or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a
 formula: it signifies according to implicit rules.

-In this chapter, I would like to augment these two senses of form with a third, introducing the concept of format into the critical discourse.
+Here, I would like to augment these two senses of form with a third, introducing the concept of format into the critical discourse.
 In the process, we will observe formats develop from simple machine instructions for typographical layout to complex political directives pertaining to intellectual property rights, constraints on speech, trade agreements, surveillance, and clandestine communication.
 The intellectual history of form